diagrid-labs/catalyst-pizza-demo/README.md

 ![Workflow](/images/pizza-store-workflow-v1.png)

-> *The workflow also contains activities for sending realtime messages to the website, these have been omitted from the workflow diagram to increase the readability.*
+> *The workflow also contains activities for sending realtime messages to the website, these have been omitted from the workflow diagram to keep it concise.*

 This repository contains two variations: